 Supporting Older Patients with Chronic Conditions

-Approximately 85 percent of older adults have at least one chronic health condition, and 60 percent have at least two chronic conditions, according to the Centers for Disease Control and Prevention.
+Approximately 85% of older adults have at least one chronic health condition, and 60% have at least two chronic conditions, according to the Centers for Disease Control and Prevention.
 For many older people, coping with multiple chronic conditions is a real challenge.
 Learning to manage a variety of treatments while maintaining quality of life can be problematic.

 Clinicians can play an important role in educating patients and families about chronic health conditions and can connect them with appropriate community resources and services.

 Try to start by appreciating that people living with chronic disease are often living with loss — the loss of physical function, independence, or general well-being.
 Empathize with patients who feel angry, sad, lost, or bewildered.
 Ask, "Is it hard for you to live with these problems?"
 From there you can refer patients to community resources that may meet their needs or, when available, recommend a disease management program or case managers in the community.